GamingBoyOfficial/MarketSignalBacktesting/README.md

 ## Files
 - `market_signal_analysis.ipynb` → Full notebook with code, plots, and analysis
 - `backtest.py` → Standalone Python script for running the strategies

+## 📒 Notebook Execution Note

+GitHub renders Jupyter notebooks statically.

+To run the notebook interactively, open it in Google Colab or a local Jupyter environment.